Courseiva

 • E.A low-severity cosmetic issue on a noncritical dashboard page

-Why A: Option A is correct because an internet-facing VPN appliance with a critical vulnerability and a public exploit represents an immediate, high-impact risk.
+Why A: An internet-facing VPN appliance with a critical vulnerability and a public exploit represents an immediate, high-impact risk.
 Attackers can leverage the public exploit to gain unauthorized remote access to the internal network, potentially compromising all connected systems and data.
 The combination of internet exposure and known exploit makes this the highest priority for remediation.
+Additionally, a production print server with default administrator credentials poses a serious risk: default credentials are well-known and easily exploited, and because the server is accessible to finance users, an attacker could gain a foothold on the internal network, access sensitive print jobs, and potentially move laterally to other systems.
+Both A and C address immediate, exploitable risks to the business, whereas B, D, and E represent lower or no active risk.

 Variation 2.
 A small company has two security issues and can fix only one this week.
 Which should be prioritized first?
 One issue is an internal lab server with a medium-severity flaw.
 The other is an internet-facing login portal using default administrator credentials.